Widowed in 2005 after nearly 44 years of marriage

 In 2009, after decades of positioning myself as a "home business

-expert," I withdrew from active involvement in the home business industry (been there, done that) so I could focus on my
+expert," I retired from active involvement in the home business industry (been there, done that) so I could focus on my

-business.
-At this time I also began to sell Harry's lifetime collection of
+editorial and consulting services for authors.
+At that time I also began to sell Harry's lifetime collection of

 books, CDs, and tapes on the